reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 The `map` function will loop over those photo objects and pass them to getFlickrPhotoUrl, which returns our URL.
 We're all ready to display them!

-Let's import the Gallery component from reapp and use it:
+Lets import the Gallery component from reapp and use it:

 ```js
 import Gallery from 'reapp-ui/components/Gallery';